georgievlb/ComponentShowcase/README.md

-#Component showcase
+# Component showcase

 This project is a showcase of Blazor components.

+## Navigation menu
-The first component is a nested dropdown menu.
+The first component is a nested navigation dropdown menu.